Arithmetic-Power-Geometry/WormholeLab/README.md

 ## Stage V — REPRODUCE

 ### 12. Reproducibility Export
-**Question:** Can another person repeat the experiment?

-WormholeLab records compact experiment metadata including parameters, numerical results, software version, random seed, and experiment identifier.
+Export experiment parameters, numerical results, software version, random seed, and experiment identifier.

-Experiments can be exported for independent inspection and reproduction.

 ### 13. Blind Wormhole Challenge
-**Question:** Can the inference workflow identify an unknown synthetic generating model without being told the answer?

-The software generates or presents a hidden synthetic model.
-The user examines the available evidence and locks an inference before the generating model is revealed.
+Infer a hidden synthetic generating model before the answer is revealed.
+This provides a blind test of the complete inference workflow.

-This module turns the complete workflow into a blind discrimination exercise.

 ---

 # Scientific Architecture

-WormholeLab explicitly distinguishes three categories of scientific content.
+WormholeLab distinguishes three categories:

-### Established physics and controls

-These include standard equations, reference geometries, and conventional comparison concepts used as controls.
+1. **Established physics and controls** — standard equations, reference geometries, and conventional comparison models.

-### Reduced-order browser models

-These are transparent numerical approximations intended to expose the logic of geometry, observation, inference, and model comparison in an interactive browser environment.

-They are **not substitutes for full numerical-relativity calculations**.

-### Proposed inference constructs

-WormholeLab implements four proposed constructs associated with the companion research program:

-- **SSP — Structural Separation Principle**
-- **WIF — Wormhole Inference Framework**
-- **OSCT — Other-Side Consistency Test**
-- **MMWT — Multi-Messenger Wormhole Test**
+2. **Reduced-order browser models** — transparent approximations designed to expose inference logic; they are not full numerical-relativity calculations.
+3. **Proposed inference constructs** — SSP, WIF, OSCT, and MMWT.

-These constructs are designed to be testable and falsifiable.
+The proposed constructs are intended to be testable and falsifiable.
 They are **not presented as established laws of general relativity**.

 ---

 # Structural Separation Principle (SSP)

-The proposed SSP begins from the distinction between geometric separation and the operational structure of possible connections.

-For endpoints \(A\) and \(B\), let \(\Gamma(A,B)\) denote a declared family of admissible paths and let \(C[\gamma]\) denote a declared cost functional.
+Let \(A\) and \(B\) be endpoints, \(\Gamma(A,B)\) a declared set of admissible paths between them, and \(C[\gamma]\) a declared cost functional for a path \(\gamma\).

-The operational separation is represented schematically by
+The proposed operational separation is

 \[
 D_{\mathrm{op}}(A,B)